GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-state-tokens/index.md

 ---

 {% Aside %}
-This article previously referred to Private State Tokens as "Trust Tokens".
+This article previously referred to Private State Tokens as "Trust Tokens."
 The Trust Token API has been renamed to the Private State Token API to better showcase its privacy and utility benefits.